storesafe/cordova-sqlite-storage/README.md

 General Usage
 =============

-**NOTE:** in this fork the API is undergoing changes to be closer to the HTML5 Web SQL API.
+**NOTE:** in this fork the API is undergoing changes to be closer to the HTML5 Web SQL API and is expected to change in the near future.

 Cordova iOS
 -----------

 ## Coffee Script

-    db = new SQLitePlugin("test_native.sqlite3")
+    db = new SQLitePlugin("my_sqlite_database.sqlite3")
     db.executeSql('DROP TABLE IF EXISTS test_table')
     db.executeSql('CREATE TABLE IF NOT EXISTS test_table (id integer primary key, data text, data_num integer)')